 The Fitbit Charge 2 is our current pick for best overall fitness tracker.
 It provides a welcome balance of Fitbit's excellent all-day activity and sleep tracking, alongside some more advanced fitness features like VO2 Max estimations.
 It's also customisable with different straps to make it suit every occasion.

-A decent fitness tracker can be a great way to monitor your workout, sleep and even your diet if used correctly.
-As such, many people are turning to these devices to help push them in the right direction.
+A decent fitness tracker can be a great way to stay on top of your health, monitoring your workouts, heart rate, diet and even your sleep.
+Many people are turning to these devices for the motivation to maintain a healthy lifestyle.

-However, a fitness tracker isn’t a silver bullet fix that will guarantee you achieve your goals.
-If you’re looking to lose a little weight then you’ll still need to put in the hard graft and follow a healthier diet to reap the rewards.
-That said, they can be an invaluable motivational tool.
+However, a fitness tracker isn’t a silver bullet fix that will guarantee you achieve your health goals.
+If you’re looking to lose a little weight or gain some muscle then you’ll still need to put in the hard graft and follow a healthier diet to reap the rewards.
+That said, constant monitoring and feedback can be an invaluable motivational tool.

 best value fitness tracker